arindas/arindas.github.io/content/blog/segmented-log-rust.md

 So we arrive at this 4-tuple: `(checksum, length, index, position)`

+Let's call this an `IndexRecord`.

-Now, and `Index` stores index records sequentially.
+Now, an `Index` stores index records sequentially.
 So:
 ```
 index_record[i+1].index = index_record[i].index + 1
 ```